A Unique Program Benefiting Children with Autism

 With support from Hospital leadership, a multidisciplinary team was formed with the goal of spreading the use of George’s Pass beyond day surgery and to all services located on the Madera campus.
 Their long-term goal is to spread George’s Pass to all Valley Children’s Healthcare sites, as well as to examine the opportunity to use George’s Pass for patients without ASD, but who might benefit from the more structured environment.

 The only dedicated pediatric healthcare network and hospital between Los Angeles and the Bay Area, Valley Children’s treats more than 300 children with ASD each year.
 George’s Pass addresses these children’s specialized needs from the moment they enter the hospital until they are discharged.
-George’s Pass is the only program of its kind in the region and is poised to expand hospital-wide in fall 2016, making Valley Children’s an autism-friendly hospital.

 Program highlights include:

-- A George’s Pass icon to identify patients to the entire health care team
+- A George’s Pass icon to identify patients to the entire healthcare team

 - Reduced exposure to noisy areas of the hospital